nickmaleki/aquioptic/README.md

 A simple wrapper for the python-seabreeze library that lets you control your Ocean Optics device with high level commands.

 ## Prerequisites
-A python environment with python-seabreeze installed If you are working with an Ocean Optics USB4000 You might need to install "windows-driver-files" for the drviers on the USB4000.
+A python environment with python-seabreeze installed.
+If you are working with an Ocean Optics USB4000 You might need to install "windows-driver-files" for the drviers on the USB4000.
 You might be able to find more info [here](https://github.com/tbensky/labview_usb4000)